Rating: 8.8/10 (view ratings)

 Keeping costs down will always be a primary goal for all involved in any PV project.
-The trick becomes where to cut costs wisely as to impact the overall system performance as little as possible.
+The trick becomes where to cut costs wisely and how to improve the performance of the system in a way that is meaningful to the project owner.
 This week we’ll get into some of the ways we can design our PV systems based on the different criteria we are given.

 • Value engineering conductors on dc side

 • Array layouts and energy impact